Updated on:

 Google

-This is a list of the most visited websites in Oman as of 2021:
+This is a list of the current most popular sites in Oman, as per the Ahrefs February 2024 report:

 Get more arab customers in Oman